Head of Faculty: Mr Chris Young

 Across both KS3 and 4 these are the topics covered.

-Taught during tutor time, across various subjects, and through 5 Drop-down Days, this content will be delivered by both the tutors and PSHE subject champions.
-The Drop-down days will include activities within school, trips to places of importance and interest, and external agencies providing training for our students.
+Taught during tutor time, across various subjects, and through 5 LEAD days, this content will be delivered by both the tutors and PSHE subject champions.
+The LEAD days will include activities within school, trips to places of importance and interest, and external agencies providing training for our students.

 Within the classroom each teacher will also develop their own ground rules with their class together to make sure all PSHE lessons are safe and effective.